mqq-marek/ProjectEuler-254/README.md

 - digits are in ascending order
 - there is max 1 time 1, 2 times 2, ..., 8 times 8 and any number of 9 digits

-Based on thi we can look at n as number composed of two parts: prefix and suffix.
+Based on this we can look at n as number composed of two parts: prefix and suffix.
 - Prefix contains digits from 1 to 8 and has length in range 0 to 36
   digits.
 The longest prefix 12233344445555566666677777778888888 has